-Additionally, most companies initiating an innovative Inclusive business6 idea - solve social and environmental issues (including youth unemployment through engaging youth in their business value chain as suppliers of inputs/ raw materials; distributors of their products; and providers of services to their businesses) while at the same time maximising their competitiveness and profitability traditionally - lack the technical support required, are too large for micro-finance, and too small and risky for mainstream commercial debt and venture capital, the so-called "missing middle".
+Additionally, most companies initiating an innovative Inclusive business7 idea - solve social and environmental issues (including youth unemployment through engaging youth in their business value chain as suppliers of inputs/ raw materials; distributors of their products; and providers of services to their businesses) while at the same time maximising their competitiveness and profitability traditionally - lack the technical support required, are too large for micro-finance, and too small and risky for mainstream commercial debt and venture capital, the so-called "missing middle".
+Furthermore, financing for Development Minerals has been sporadic and minimal in nature due to the limited interaction of financiers with sector players in order to develop tailor-made financial products that support the optimization of Development Minerals supply and value chains and opportunities contained therein.